andrenrwn/movies-website/README.md

 # Sources

-Images are from various Studio Ghibli related sources, copyrighted and trademarked by their respective compani are used for educational purposes only (fair use).
+Images are from various Studio Ghibli related sources, copyrighted and trademarked by their respective companies and are used for educational purposes only (fair use).